TRIQS/dft_tools/doc/guide/dftdmft_selfcons.rst

 where you will apply this method.
 That is the reason why we give the index `0` in the list `SK.dc_energ`.
 If you have more than one correlated atom in the unit cell, but all of them are equivalent atoms, you have to multiply the `correnerg` by their multiplicity before writing it to the file.
-The multiplicity is easily found in the main input file of the :program:`Wien2k` package, i.e. `case.struct`.
+The multiplicity is easily found in the main input file of the Wien2k package, i.e. `case.struct`.
 In case of non-equivalent atoms, the correlation energy has to be calculated for all of them separately and summed up.

-As mentioned above, the calculation is controlled by the :program:`Wien2k` scripts and not by :program:`python` routines.
-You should think of replacing the lapw2 part of the :program:`Wien2k` self-consistency cycle by
+As mentioned above, the calculation is controlled by the Wien2k scripts and not by :program:`python` routines.
+You should think of replacing the lapw2 part of the Wien2k self-consistency cycle by

   |   `lapw2 -almd`
   |   `dmftproj`
-  |   `pytriqs case.py`
+  |   `python case.py`
   |   `lapw2 -qdmft`

 In other words, for the calculation of the density matrix in lapw2, we